Averaging principle for two time-scale stochastic differential equations with fast component in noncompact space: Abstract

 \section{Abstract}

 The asymptotic behavior for fully coupled multiscale stochastic systems becomes much complicated when the fast processes do not locate in a compact space.
-An illustrative example is constructed, which shows that the averaged coefficients may become discontinuous even they are originally Lipschitz continuous.
-We aim to reveal the impact of the ergodicity of the fast process on the limit process and the averaging principle.
-The crucial point is the continuous dependence on parameters related to the slow process for the invariant probability measures in various distances over the Wasserstein space.
+An example is constructed to show that the averaged coefficients may become discontinuous even they are originally Lipschitz continuous when the fast process locate in a noncompact space.
+This work aims to reveal the impact of ergodicity of the fast process on the establishment of the averaging principle.
+The crucial point is to characterize the continuous dependence of the invariant probability measure on parameters related to the slow process with respect to various distances in the Wasserstein space.

-\textbf{AMS MSC 2010}: 60H10, 34K33, 60J60, 37A30
+\textbf{AMS MSC 2020}: 60H10, 34K33, 60J60, 37A30

 \textbf{Keywords}: Averaging principle, Strong ergodicity, Parabolic equation, H\"older continuous